RoEdAl/rpi0-cross-compile/README.md

 The core difference is `Tag_CPU_arch`. `v6` is an expected value.
 So binary has been created for wrong CPU architecture.
 Generated code works fine on newer models of *Raspberry Pi* but it is incompatible with *RPi Zero/1B/1B+* models with older CPU (SoC).

-This demo code demostrates how to build binary with proper CPU architecture.
+This demo code shows how to build binary with proper (`v6`) CPU architecture.
 In general you have to:

 * prepare *sysroot* from *Raspberry Pi OS*,
 * fix *startup files*.